 Great American Brass Band Festival

 Missy (Rogers) Angolia was born and raised in Danville, and is graduate of Boyle County High School.
 She received her BA in English from Bellarmine University.
 After stints in Louisville and Knoxville, she moved back to Danville in 2011 and became the Events Coordinator at The Heart of Danville Main Street Program.
 While there, she worked closely with the GABBF staff, and even helped create and implement Bayou and Brass.
 She was also the festival’s alcohol manager in 2018.
-Missy joined the GABBF team in the fall of 2019.
+Missy joined the GABBF team in the fall of 2019 as Assistant Director, and took over as the Exeutive Director in August 2020.
 She lives in Danville with her husband, Brian, and their daughter, Maddy.

 Dr. John Stroube

 Executive Director KMEA

 Dr. John Stroube is the Executive Director of the Kentucky Music Educators Association.
 Prior to his current appointment, he was the KMEA Associate Director, before which he was the interim Assistant Director of Bands at the University of Louisiana at Monroe.
 Dr. Stroube was awarded a DMA in conducting and pedagogy at the University of Southern Mississippi in 2004 where he studied with Dr. Tom Fraschillo.
 While at U.S.M. he served as a graduate assistant for the University Bands, and was also the Executive Administrator for the National Band Association, bearing responsibility for the daily operations of that organization’s national office.
 He has been the music director for the Great American Brass Band Festival for several years.